kyungkoo/SwipeRefreshSample/README.md

 SwipeRefreshLayout Sample
 ==================

-This is Simple Project how to use New Android API SwipeRefreshLayou.
+This is very Simple project.
+Just know how to use SwipeRefreshLayout, android new API.